WrestleMania 23: Raw

+SmackDown

 Batista also continued his feud with The Undertaker, facing off against him in a Last Man Standing match the following month at Backlash.
 The match ended in a draw after both men failed to answer the ten count, therefore resulting in Undertaker retaining the title.
-The two faced each other in a Steel cage match on the May 11, 2007, edition of SmackDown!, which ended in a draw after both men escaped the cage at the same time.
+The two faced each other in a Steel Cage match on the May 11, 2007, episode of SmackDown!, which also ended in a draw after both men escaped the cage at the same time.
 The feud ended when The Undertaker dropped the World Heavyweight Championship due to a legitimate injury.
 Edge, who won Kennedy's Money in the Bank contract in a match on Raw the previous Monday, cashed it in and defeated The Undertaker after the Steel cage match to win the title.

+The match between Chris Benoit and Montel Vontavious Porter expanded into a lengthy feud for the WWE United States Championship, resulting in Benoit retaining via pinfall at Backlash and MVP winning the title in a two out of three falls match at Judgment Day, winning 2–0.
+Benoit would be drafted to ECW in June, and after missing Vengeance: Night of Champions as he was booked for a championship match, he then killed his wife, son, and finally himself that same weekend.
+This event would be the final WrestleMania appearance of Benoit.